“Have you heard about anime cyberpunk movies? No?- I know the best movie ever!” – We’re sure you’ve shouted these words to your friends.

 Nowadays, the gloomy and shady technogenic anti-utopia has not lost its appeal.
 Now, with Anime being popular all over the world, cyberpunk steps in here as well.

-Despite of the growing interest to cyberpunk, the movie-makers and cinema industry, in general, yet were not very eager to invest in the development of such projects for quite awhile.
-But situation has changed now: coming from the book pages, now anime and cyberpunk have migrated to the screens: DVD, cinemas, TV shows and so on.
+Despite the growing interest in cyberpunk, the movie-makers and cinema industry, in general, yet we’re not very eager to invest in the development of such projects for quite a while.
+But the situation has changed now: coming from the book pages, now anime and cyberpunk have migrated to the screens: DVD, cinemas, TV shows and so on.
 It holds the audience

 We created the list of top 10 Anime cyberpunk movies for your judgment: